Configure structured output for LLMs

 Handle reasoning models

 Reasoning models generate internal "thoughts" before producing the final structured output.
-The guided decoding backend waits until the end of the reasoning segment (for example, a closing </think>
+The guided decoding backend waits until the end of the reasoning segment (for example, a closing </think> tag) before enforcing the structured output.

 First, pick an appropriate reasoning parser for your model: